HTML has links - PDF has Authentication

 (b) At least part of the activity of the taxpayer related to the throw-out income is performed in Washington.

-Example 38.
-Same facts as Example 37 except Idaho does not impose any tax on XYZ Corp.
-The $200,000 attributed to Idaho is throw-out income that is excluded from the denominator because: XYZ Corp. is not subject to Idaho business activities taxes; does not have substantial nexus with Idaho under Washington standards; and performs in Washington at least part of the activities related to the receipts attributed to Idaho.
+Example 49.
+Same facts as Example 48 except Idaho does not impose any tax on XYZ.
+The $50,000 attributed to Idaho is throw-out income that is excluded from the denominator because: XYZ is not subject to Idaho business activities taxes, does not have substantial nexus with Idaho under Washington standards, and performs in Washington at least part of the activities related to the receipts attributed to Idaho.
 The receipts factor is 500,000/900,000 or 55.56%.

 PART 5.
 HOW TO DETERMINE WASHINGTON TAXABLE INCOME.

 (501) General.
 Washington taxable income is determined by multiplying apportionable income by the receipts factor for each apportionable activity the taxpayer engages in.
-While the receipts factor is calculated without regard to deductions authorized under chapter 82.04 RCW, apportionable income is determined by reducing the apportionable receipts by amounts that are deductible under chapter 82.04 RCW regardless of where the deduction may be attributed.
+While the receipts factor is calculated without accounting for deductions authorized under chapter 82.04 RCW, apportionable income is determined by reducing the apportionable receipts by amounts that are deductible under chapter 82.04 RCW, regardless of where the deduction may be attributed.
 This formula can be expressed algebraically as:

 (Taxable Income)